 Dash was forked from Litecoin, and Litecoin was forked from Bitcoin.
 A bug got introduced when the fork happened, resulting in the mining of 1.9 million DASH coins within the first two days.
 1.9 million is about 10% of the total Dash coins that will ever exist!

-After this technical error, Evan Duffield offered to relaunch the coin but the Dash community disapproved of the proposal and so the project continued as it is.
+After this technical error, Evan Duffield offered to relaunch the coin, but the Dash community disapproved of the proposal, and so the project continued as is.

 So, now you know how it all started for the Dash cryptocurrency.
 Next, let’s look at each of the above-mentioned factors in detail to understand what makes Dash so unique.

 How Can DASH be Used?

 Dash has many features that provide it an edge over other cryptocurrencies like Bitcoin and Litecoin.
 Dash can be used to make transactions in a more private and speedy manner because of these three features: Masternodes, PrivateSend, and InstantSend.

 Let’s have an in-depth look at each one of them.

 On the Bitcoin blockchain there are miners who verify transactions that take place on the blockchain, and in turn, get rewarded for their work.
 Similarly, on the Dash cryptocurrency blockchain, there are also miners, but the system is divided into two parts — Masternodes and miners.